Competition Rules

 9. Consultations: In preparing their submissions, teams are at liberty to explore any public information source, such as books or articles, search libraries, use the Internet, etc. Team members are free to leave the work site and take refreshments as they wish, but they may communicate only within the team and not with their coach, the case organization, or anyone else to seek guidance on their work.

-10. Anonymity: Do not include in your submission any information that might reveal the identity of the team members or your institution to the judges.
+11. Anonymity: Do not include in your submission any information that might reveal the identity of the team members or your institution to the judges.
 A team should identify itself only by its name and/or logo.
-Your team name and/or logo should not identify your location or institution.
+Your team's name and/or logo should not identify your location or institution.

-[1] Adapted from WECC, Canadian Competition, Czech Completion, and Indian Competition
+[1] Adapted from WECC, Canadian Competition, Czech Competition, and Indian Competition

 Search